daily-demos/llm-translator/README.md

 Next, run `python daily-llm.py -i spanish -o english` to start a Spanish-to-English translator.

-There's currently a bug preventing `daily-python` from starting translation in languages other than English, so you'll need to start transcription yourself directly in the browser for now.
+There's currently a bug preventing `daily-python` from starting transcription in languages other than English, so you'll need to start transcription yourself directly in the browser for now.
 You can do that by running `callObject.startTranscription({"language": "es"});` in a call client with an owner token.

 ## Running the client